What Is the One-Bite Rule?

 In Colorado, whether or not a dog has violent propensities matters a great deal.
 If you can show that the dog bit someone before, or had been vicious or aggressive, then you may recover both economic and non-economic damages associated with the attack.
 This ensures you recover full and fair compensation for your or your child’s injuries and not just basic compensation for your expenses.

 Because of common myths and misunderstandings surrounding dog bite law, it is essential you speak with an experienced Colorado dog attack lawyer before deciding what to do.
-Call the Law Office of Jennifer L. Donaldson at (303) 458-5000 to schedule a free consultation.
+Call Donaldson Law, LLC at (303) 458-5000 to schedule a free consultation.

 Colorado’s Dog Bite Statute